Dental Implants: Brief Overview

 - Dental Implants

-- Determination (identification) criterion: since there is no any definition of a “screw” in any of the medical devices regulation, Team NB suggests using general engineering definition.
+- Determination (identification) criterion: since there is not a definition of a “screw” in any of the medical devices regulation, Team NB suggests using a general engineering definition.
 According to the guidance, dental implants could be identified as screws for the purpose of applying exemption rules.
 The document also contains an image illustrating various types of screws provided below.

 - WET criterion: dental implants have been used for half of the century and their design remains almost the same in spite of certain minor changes and modifications.
 All dental implants are based on the same approach and utilize the same principle.
 Thus, all dental implants could be determined as those matching the WET criterion.
 This is also applicable to the materials used in manufacturing dental implants: most of them are made from titanium or titanium alloy, so the manufacturing method already constitutes state-of-the-art.
 At the same time, some of the dental implants could be based on the application of novel technologies, such as 3D printing or ceramic processing.
 In such cases, the dental implants created using such approaches would constitute an entirely new device and that could not be subject to the exemption rule due to the WET criterion.
 The document also provides an image illustrating the dental implants covered by the abovementioned rule (provided).